We bring Mizzou to you.

 Through a network of county offices, the University of Missouri solves problems and engages with communities across all 114 counties and the City of St. Louis.

 MU faculty, staff and elected council members, who live in your community, work with you to identify local interests and issues and then offer relevant programming and resources to meet the unique needs of you and your community.
-The elected and appointed members of the Clark County extension council provide guidance in identifying those needs and services to ensure that our educational programs are relevant, reliable and responsive.

 - Grow safe and healthy food